FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	- Child
 	- Clay Apothecary
 	- Clay Templar
+	  HP - 700 + 210 per Level
+	  HP Regen - 0
+	  Base Damage - 16 + 3.2 per Level
+	  Size - Large
+	  Hit DC - 4
+	  Base Speed  - 20ft
+	  Stomach Capacity - 1 +1 per 10 Levels
+	  Digestion/Energy Drain Rate - 1 + 2 per Level
+	  Armour - 0
+		- Primary Skill: Rapid Fire - The Clay Templar spends 1 second winding up their cannon before firing 20 tar bullets per-second with a -10% damage fall-off every increment range of 15ft from the shooter; while firing, the shooter can only move 5ft per-Round.
+Each time this Attack hits, roll a d20; this roll determines how many bullets shot out hit its Target while the rest miss.
+Each bullet deals 32% Total Damage.
+Can attack up to 6 times in 6 seconds, with 1 second of wind-up and 2 seconds of wind-down.
+		- Secondary Skill: Tar Blast - The Clay Templar unleashes a short-ranged 20ft-wide, 10ft-long cone Tar Blast, pushing away Targets without a Test 30ft away on the ground, 90ft in the air while inflicting the Tar Condition.
+1 Round Cooldown.
+	 Evolves into: Clay Apothecary (Lvl 20), Clay Dunestrider (Lvl 35)
 	- Elder Lemurian
 	- Geep
+	  HP - 500 + 150 per Level
+	  HP Regen - 0.6 + 0.12 per Level
+	  Base Damage - 6 + 1.2 per Level
+	  Size - Large
+	  Hit DC - 3
+	  Base Speed  - 30ft
+	  Stomach Capacity - 1 +1 per 4 Levels
+	  Digestion/Energy Drain Rate - 2 + 2 per Level
+	  Armour - 0
+		- Primary Skill: Spikes - The Gip projects spikes all across its body, hitting all enemies within 10ft for 300% Total Damage.
+Can attack up to 2 times in 6 seconds, each attack hitting 2 times.
+		- Secondary Skill: Glorpy Pounce - The Gip prepares to jump and slam its body down and crush anything it lands upon within double its Movement, spending 1 second airborne before spending the next second  hitting anything under itself for 75% of its Current HP as Damage while damaging anything around it for 15% of its Current HP as Damage.
+1 Round Cooldown.
+		- Passive Skill: Mitosis - When Geep dies, it splits into 2 Gip which have half of Geep's stats, but each Gip have the same amount of items 1 Geep has.
+After each Transporter Event, all Gips gather back together to restore themselves back into a Geep with no loss in Stats.
+	 Evolves into: Gup (Lvl32)
 	- Gip:
 	   HP - 250 + 75 per Level
 	  HP Regen - 0.6 + 0.12 per Level